payara/Payara-Community-Documentation/documentation/core-documentation/logging/payara/log-compression.md

 ## Using `asadmin` utility

-With `asadmin` utility, the same can be achieved by setting a respective log attribute to either `true` or `false`:
+With `asadmin` utility, the same can be achieved by setting the respective log attribute to either `true` or `false`:

 ```
 asadmin> set-log-attributes com.sun.enterprise.server.logging.GFFileHandler.compressOnRotation='true'